 Tips for getting the most out of your family portrait session

 - To quote a popular phrase: “Don’t sweat the small stuff, (and it’s all small stuff)”.
 Things WILL go different than we plan, but that will keep your session fun!
 It is real life we are capturing, and it helps to remember that.

 - Focus on the simple and easy.
 Let me help you plan your wardrobe.
 Together we can determine what look you are going for, and make sure that it will easily be achieved.
 Sometimes little ones don’t cooperate as one would hope.
 They can sense the pressure if mom or dad is feeling nervous about behaviors.
 I’m great with little ones (and big ones too!).
 I will help your little ones relax so we can get the family photos you are hoping for.

 - Remember WHY we are doing this: You have a beautiful family and we want to remember this time in your life.
-Family photography is the science of capturing your life as it happens.
-We just a dress it up a little!
+Family photography is both art and science, we just a dress it up a little!